mathiasertl/django-ca/README.md

 1. Only send out one notification if multiple certificates expire for a user.
 2. Add a "renew" button in the admin interface.
 3. Add ability to automatically regenerate CRLs when a certificate is revoked.
-4. Add ability to download PEM/DER of certificates and the CA.

 ## License